Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

 I did not build SkyeVault because I wanted another backup button.
 I built it because a serious developer can do everything "right" by normal Git standards and still lose the exact files that mattered: the untracked scratch module, the local worker patch, the root env notes, the generated prompt receipt, the script that has not been committed yet, the one-off migration, the thing sitting in a Codespace while the IDE hops from browser to desktop.

 Git is excellent at versioned history after you stage and commit.
 GitHub is excellent at shared remote history after you push.
-Neither one is designed to be a sovereign source-custody vault for every local file, every untracked file, every secret-like operator file, and every active workspace artifact before you decide whether it belongs in public source control.
+Neither one is designed to be a sovereign encrypted repo-custody vault for every local file, every untracked file, every secret-like operator file, and every active workspace artifact before you decide whether it belongs in public source control.

 That difference matters.
 My 0S repo is not a toy repo.
 It has Workers, Pages projects, brain files, proof receipts, legal surfaces, app lanes, and deployment scripts that evolved through months of real production work.
 I needed a lane where the repo could be protected as a whole workspace, not only as a sanitized public Git shape.